Acuity makes clients open a link and book themselves. Fasrad reads “can we move Thursday?”, finds the slot, books it, and replies.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.

-It gives you an embeddable chat widget (a script tag on your site) where visitors can ask for and book a time conversationally, plus an email address clients can write to.
-What it does not give you is Acuity's classic visual slot-grid page — the calendar grid with green squares people click.
-If a clean self-serve grid is the core of how you take bookings, Acuity does that specific thing better.
-Fasrad's strength is everything that happens in conversation around the booking.
+It gives you an embeddable chat widget (a script tag on your site) where visitors can ask for and book a time conversationally, plus an email address clients can write to — and it can render real open slots inline for one-tap picking when you'd rather visitors choose from a grid.
+Acuity's classic green-square page is a self-serve booking page.
+Fasrad's strength is everything that happens in conversation around the booking, with a tap-to-pick grid available when you want one.

 Create, move, and cancel.
 It works on your live Google Calendar, so a rescheduled appointment updates the real event and re-notifies the guest.
 It respects buffers and working hours you've described when it picks the new time.